 Allergies occur when the body negatively reacts to certain substances.
 These can include, but aren’t limited to:

 In some cases, skin allergy symptoms show up when the skin comes into direct contact with an external substance.
-In other cases, the allergen may be ingested or inhaled.
-Signs may also appear in conjunction with other types of allergy symptoms, such as headaches, congestion, sneezing, and runny nose.
+In other cases, the allergen is ingested or inhaled.

 Sometimes all your doctor needs to do is take a good history to help decide what your child should avoid.
-A good history is where your doctor listens to your concerns, ideas, and expectations.
-Your child’s history may be enough for the doctor to help suggest what to eliminate first.
+A “good history” is one compiled while your doctor listens to your concerns, ideas, and expectations.
+Your child’s history may be enough for the doctor to help suggest what potential allergen to eliminate first.

 Not all skin reactions are allergic reactions.
 Your doctor can help determine the cause of your child’s skin reaction.